mrMohitTiwari/use_PopCorn/README.md

 - **User Ratings**: Users can give their own ratings to the movies they have watched, allowing them to keep track of their personal preferences.

-- **Watchlist**: UsePopcorn offers a watchlist feature where users can save movies they are interested in watching later.
+- **Watchlist**: usePopcorn offers a watchlist feature where users can save movies they are interested in watching later.
+- **bookMarking**: usePopcorn offers a bookmarking feature for the movies you select.

 ## How to Use